s0md3v/roop/README.md

 Users of this software are expected to use this software responsibly while abiding the local law.
 If face of a real person is being used, users are suggested to get consent from the concerned person and clearly mention that it is a deepfake when posting content online.
 Developers of this software will not be responsible for actions of end-users.

+### Licence/Commercial Use Disclaimer
+Roop uses a lot of third party libraries as well pre-trained models.
+The users should keep in mind that these third party components have their own license and terms.

 ## How to install?

 ### Basic